Phase 2

 • cover all new and existing financing activities, including direct and indirect financing

-• have an ambitious target date to eliminate deforestation, conversion, and associated human rights abuses from your portfolio – ideally by no later than 2025, or at the latest within four years of beginning this Roadmap.
+• have an ambitious target date to eliminate deforestation, conversion, and associated human rights abuses from your portfolio – as soon as possible, or at the latest within four years of beginning this Roadmap.

 This policy should commit your organisation to only finance clients/holdings and projects that are operating in line with the standards of your policy, and to engage with any non-compliant clients/holdings to bring them into compliance within a set time frame.
 This policy should explicitly include both existing, potential, and new clients/holdings or projects.